cs161-staff/textbook/crypto/intro.md

 ## Brief History of Cryptography

 The word "cryptography" comes from the Latin roots _crypt_, meaning secret, and _graphia_, meaning writing.
-So cryptography is literally the study of how to write secret messages.
+So cryptography is quite literally the study of how to write secret messages.

 Schemes for sending secret messages go back to antiquity.
-2,000 years ago, Julius Caesar employed what's today referred to as the "Caesar cypher," which consists of permuting the alphabet by simply shifting each letter forward by a fixed amount.
+2,000 years ago, Julius Caesar employed what's today referred to as the "Caesar cypher," which consists of permuting the alphabet by shifting each letter forward by a fixed amount.
 For example, if Caesar used a shift by $$3$$ then the message "cryptography" would be encoded as "fubswrjudskb".
 With the development of the telegraph (electronic communication) during the 1800s, the need for encryption